federeghe/chronovise/docs/paper/paper.md

 The statistical **Extreme Value Theory (EVT)**, typically used in natural disaster risk evaluation, is the basis for pWCET estimation.

-The *chronovise* framework is an open-source software aiming at standardizing the flow of EVT process, integrating both estimation phases and testing phases.
+The *chronovise* framework is an open-source software aiming at standardizing the flow of MBPTA process, integrating both estimation phases and testing phases.
 The only previous works in literature are [@5591317] and [@Lesage2015], however the unavailability of source code, the limited features and the immaturity given the absence of subsequent works are the main reasons of our work, that wants